CMagistrado/monitor/sigs/modeling/README.md

       - Reason: Mingw-gcc doesn't have cryptdlg.h

   - dll.txt
-    - These interfere with the monitor, causing it to crash:
-      - GetModuleHandle
-      - GetModuleHandleEx
-      - GetProcAddress

   - file.txt
     - CreateFile2
       - Reason: Minimum Windows 8
     - CopyFile2
       - Reason: Minimum Windows 8
-    - These interfere with the monitor, causing it to crash:
-      - SearchPath
-      - GetFullPathName
-      - FindCloseChangeNotification

   - network.txt
-    - These interfere with the monitor, causing it to crash:
-      - GetAddrInfoW
-      - getaddrinfo
-      - InternetCreateUrl
-      - GetAddrInfoEx
-      - GetUrlCacheEntryInfo
-      - GetUrlCacheEntryInfoEx
-      - InternetGetConnectedState
-      - InternetGetConnectedStateEx
-      - CommitUrlCacheEntryA
-      - CommitUrlCacheEntryW

   - process.txt
-    - These interfere with the monitor, causing it to crash:
-      - CreateJobObject
-      - CreateProcessAsUser
-      - SetEnvironmentVariable

     - Because these were not found in malware sources and are probably useless:
       - FlsAlloc